neurostat-lab/neurostat-lab.github.io/_posts/2020-08-06-Welcome-to-the-NeuroSTAT-lab.md

 <br>
 #### Latest News

-* Dongyun Lee et al. **"Risk of mortality in elderly COVID-19 patients with mental health disorders: a nationwide retrospective study in South Korea"** was accepted in _American Journal of Geriatric Psychiatry_, Congrats! <br>
+* Lee et al. **"Risk of mortality in elderly COVID-19 patients with mental health disorders: a nationwide retrospective study in South Korea"** was accepted in _American Journal of Geriatric Psychiatry_, Congrats! <br>

 * Our group has newly pioneered a field of psychiatric CDM and several related studies are in progress.
 And a seminal paper on psychiatric CDM was finally accepted in _Journal of Korean Neuropsychiatric Association_.
 Title: **"Suicidal Risk in Depresssed Patients with the Treatment by Antipsychotics and Antidepressant Compared to Antidepressant Monotherapy: A Pilot Study Using Psychiatric Common Data Model"** (Jae Ho Ha & Eunyoung Lee et al.).
 Thanks, collegues!  <br>